Societé Minière de Bakwanga: Société Minière du Bécéka (1919–1961)

-In 1962 Mibeka created the Societé Minière de Bakwanga (MIBA) as a subsidiary.
+In 1962, Mibeka created the Societé Minière de Bakwanga (MIBA) as a subsidiary.
 This was during the Congo Crisis when the DRC established its independence from Belgium.
 Mibeka transferred all of its exploitation rights and Congolese assets to MIBA while relocating all of its Belgian assets to Belgium.

 Independence from Belgium did not necessarily slow the extraction of diamonds, but it did seriously affect MIBA's dominance of the region's diamond trade.
 In 1959, the year before Congolese independence, MIBA reportedly produced 14.1 million karats of diamonds, and in 1961 set a record production rate with 18 million karats of diamonds.
 But by 1963, the numbers had fallen dramatically in the wake of years of turmoil, including an attempt to establish the region as the independent Mining State of South Kasai.
 In that year, the company produced just 1.4 million karats of diamonds, almost all of them industrial diamonds.
 By contrast, between 4 million and 6 million karats of diamonds were produced by diamond smugglers who had previously been tightly controlled by the Belgian colonial administrators, to the benefit of the company's Belgian management.

 The company's profits were also commandeered by the South Kasai government of rebel leader Albert Kalonji.
 In 1961, those profits were estimated to be $12 million.

 Despite the smuggling and regional turmoil, the company was extremely dominant in the world's diamond trade.
 In 1963, MIBA produced 80 percent of the world's industrial diamonds and 57 percent of all diamonds.
+However, from 1961 to 1967 nearly all of the production was exported illegally through neighboring countries, such as the Republic of Congo.